CAMEO: Collection of Multilingual Emotional Speech Corpora: Evaluation

-Similarity scores below a predefined threshold of 0.57 are filtered out for each label.
-The value of threshold was determined based on the Levenshtein ratio between the noun and adjective forms of the seven most frequently represented emotional states in the selected datasets, as shown in Table~\ref{tab:threshold}.
-After filtering out the similarity scores, the remaining scores are summed to yield an aggregated score for the given label.
-The label with the highest aggregated similarity score is selected as the best match from all valid labels.
+As SER already poses a challenge, a post-processing strategy was designed to ensure that the models would not be penalized for minor errors.
+If a generated response is not an exact match for any of the labels, it is normalized and split into words.
+Then, the Levenshtein ratio between each target label and each word in the generated response is calculated.
+Similarity scores below a predefined threshold of~0.57 are filtered out for each label.
+The value of threshold was determined based on the Levenshtein ratio between the noun and adjective forms of the seven primary emotional states, as shown in Table~\ref{tab:threshold}.
+After filtering out the similarity scores, the remaining values are summed to yield an aggregated score for the given label.
+The label with the highest aggregated similarity score is selected as the best match.
 An example illustrating the application of the post-processing strategy is presented in Figure~\ref{fig:postprocessing-strategy}.